georgesutphin/MCB585-2023/_episodes/07-power-analysis.md

  &nbsp;

  That's much bigger than the sample size needed for body weight!
-Lifespan data has a much higher variability than body weight data, so a similar detection change requires a bigger sample size to acheive the same power at the same significance level.
+Lifespan data has a much higher variability than body weight data, so a similar detection change requires a bigger sample size to achieve the same power at the same significance level.

 > ## A/J lifespan